 While sexual assault can occur between anyone, studies have also shown that only a small minority of men are responsible for a majority of sexual assaults–suggesting that these few men repeat their behavior.
 So, it is worth taking a moment to consider peer pressure in this context.
 Men may feel pressure to conform to the “boys will be boys” or “it’s just what guys do” mentality.
 However, it is important to remember that if a man is encouraging plotting behavior or sexually inappropriate conduct, he is likely in the minority.
 Young men should not feel peer pressure because another man (or men) are bragging about having sex with women or, particularly, plotting to sleep with a specific woman or otherwise seeking to sexually assault someone.
 If you speak up, others will listen.
 That man is likely in the minority, and you should not feel like you have to conform to what probably feels like uncomfortable behavior.
 If it feels uncomfortable to you, it is probably uncomfortable to almost everyone.
 Your encouragement and reinforcement about positive sexual encounters to your friends can help discourage inappropriate attitudes and offset a potentially dangerous and destructive situation, and it will help encourage the entire community to recognize sexual misconduct for what it is.
 And remember: it is okay to tell someone that the behavior is inappropriate.
 Your attitude and opinion may be a powerful deterrent to sexual assault.

 Augsburg is committed to providing education to its students, faculty, and staff regarding sexual misconduct and its effects on victims and the community in an effort to deter and reduce sexual misconduct involving members of our community.
 Augsburg utilizes various programs to educate the community including Student Success‘ online program “Not Anymore.”
-The college tries to reach students early at freshmen orientation as part of its SOAR program and Auggietown presentation.
+The University tries to reach students early at freshmen orientation as part of its SOAR program and Auggietown presentation.